 - Depositing the same in a government mail receptacle, enclosed in a sealed envelope plainly addressed to such member at his/her last known address at least seventy-two (72) hours before such meeting is to take place, or

-- Providing a digital message at an agreed upon address, and
+- Providing a digital message at an agreed upon address, at least 48 hours before such meeting takes place; and

-- Notice of such special meetings of the Board of Trustees shall be posted at least eighteen (18) hours before the meeting in such a manner and in those places as required by Michigan law.
+- Notice of such special meetings of the Board of Trustees shall be posted at least eighteen (18) hours before the meeting at the Presidents Board Room on the Grayling Campus and on the college website.

 Services as prescribed may be made by a member of the Board, a secretary of the Board, or an employee of the Board.

 Closed sessions may be called for the following purposes:

 - To consider the dismissal, suspension, or disciplining of, or to hear complaints or charges brought against a public officer, employee, staff member, or individual agent when the named person requests a closed meeting